Drinking beer is simple isn’t it?

 Hops in beer react badly to UV light, creating an offensive off-flavour known as ‘light struck’ or ‘skunky’.

 Brown glass filters out more harmful light and provides greater protection from the sun than both green or clear glass bottles.
 It may seem tacky, but the 80s icon, the beer stubbie holder, is the perfect accessory for blocking out the sun’s rays and protecting the integrity of your beer.

 Most beers benefit from being stored at cool, constant temperatures (12C-20C) before being chilled to around 4C to 8C.

-Exposure to heat accelerates beer’s ageing process, leading to unpleasant ‘cardboard’, ‘honey’ and ‘sherry-like’ characters.
+Exposure to heat accelerates beer’s ageing process, leading to unpleasant ‘cardboard’, ‘honey’, and ‘sherry-like’ characters.

 Like every product, beer has an age limit.
-With the exception of some high-alcohol, full flavoured speciality beers, most beers have a shelf life of nine months.
+With the exception of some high-alcohol, full flavoured specialty beers, most beers have a shelf life of nine months.
 While beer is most definitely best fresh, don’t panic if it’s reaching its best before date.
 You will never, ever get food poisoning from beer because it’s too acidic and high in alcohol to allow any disease carrying micro-organisms to survive, and hops have powerful antiseptic properties.
 In fact, in many countries, beer is safer to drink than the local water!

 To sip or spit?

 Why waste a good beer by spitting it out?
 Unlike wine tasters, beer connoisseurs think that is a dreadful sacrilege.
 When it comes to enjoying good beer in moderation, the key – and most important aspect – is to sit back and enjoy it!